[Updated June 2018]

 - Aloha Mixed Plate (Lahaina – pretty drive out there) - If you want a local plate lunch, this place is fun.
 A far drive though, in Lahaina.
 Worth it if you are going to check out Front St, which feels like a boardwalk, lots of shops and eateries.

-- Gazebo Restaurant (Lahaina) - Further out and completely worth the drive is the Gazebo Restaurant for breakfast/brunch/lunch.
+- Gazebo Restaurant (Lahaina) - A must!!
+Further out and completely worth the drive is the Gazebo Restaurant for breakfast/brunch/lunch.
 The macadamia nut pancakes are insanely good.
 Insanely good!!!
 The view is great.
 Last time we were there during whale season and had a fantastic show of whales jumping in the water as we waiting for a table.
 Lines do form, so get there early.
 It is tricky to find.
 It is tucked away along the water basically inside a condo complex.

 - Hali’maile General Store – (Up Country) another far one, but yummy if you are up for the drive.